You might be wondering, “Instant what?”

 If you’re trying to eat healthier, then you are likely adding whole grains and dried beans to your menu.
 But you’ve probably found that while these foods provide a lot of nutritional benefits, they require a long time to prepare.
 With Instant Pot, the quick soak method for beans takes just 8-9 minutes instead of an overnight soak.
 Traditionally, brown rice takes about 45 minutes to cook, but with Instant Pot it can be ready in as little as 15 minutes.

-As Fall approaches and the days are getting cooler it’s the perfect time to think about warm, hearty soups.
+When the weather is cooler, it’s the perfect time to think about warm, hearty soups.
 Instant Pot can be the perfect solution to putting hot soup on the table in no time.
 Give this Chickpea Vegetable Soup a try!

 What are some of your go-to Instant Pot recipes?